spencertipping/tau/doc/pi2-ascii.md

 To emphasize this point further, we use elaborate conventions to bridge the gap between structure and presentation -- indentation styles, where to put braces, etc. All of this happens within the null space of the parser, so clearly it doesn't matter to the machine.
 But to us it's the difference between code we can maintain and code we can't.
 Part of that equation is laying out code to be editor-friendly; it's more about presentation than ergonomics, but ergonomics do matter.

 To the extent that text editors are successful, it's probably because they give us the feeling of being able to move text just like we would move normal objects; and when an editor like `paredit` doesn't allow this, it feels unnecessarily restrictive.
 Editors very much reflect our spatial intuition; and for that reason, syntactic validity is a distant secondary consideration.
 (Also, editors provide a lot of composable, low-level operations that are not meant to be understood as atomic intentions.
-This creates many problems for OT, and ρ should avoid it.)
+This creates many problems for OT, and π₂ should avoid it.)

 Another way to look at it is that editor operations are so low-level that an editor has little hope of understanding our intentions, and when the editor jumps the gun and tries to make assumptions it usually makes more of a mess than it would have had it waited until those intentions were clearer.
 Maybe there's a local-vs-global optimum element to it.